jamii/jamii.github.com/_posts/2017-10-07-notes-on-psycgr01-statistics.md

   * Eg 2x2 control/diet x male/female.
 'Diet effect does not vary between male/female' is equiv to 'control/male - diet/male = control/female - diet/female'
 * Solution: change to basis - $Y = A + BLX$
 * Rows of $L$ should be orthogonal
-  * Avoids introducing spurious correlations in transformed data
+  * Avoids introducing spurious correlations in transformed data, which would create correlations between confidence intervals
   * Allows interpreting as difference of means
     * Even when cell sizes are unequal!
     * Otherwise null hypothesis is same but error is split differently across parameters